Phom Naga

-The Phoms are a Naga ethnic group native to the Northeast Indian state of Nagaland.
+The Phoms are a major Naga ethnic group native to the Northeast Indian state of Nagaland.
 Their traditional territory lies between the territories of Konyak in the north-east, the Ao in the west and the Chang in the south.
 Phoms celebrate several festivals in a year of which Monyiü is the biggest.
 It is celebrated from April 1 to 6 every year.
 Other traditional festivals include Moha, Bongvüm and Paangmo.
 They primarily inhabit the Longleng District.

 A distinguished traditional Phom dish called 'Anphet' is famed among the community.
 It is especially made during the Monyiü festival and is of great cultural importance.
 One of the most significant occasion of the Phom Nagas is the celebration of "Phom Day" on June 6.
-It is celebrated every year commemorating the Peace Making Day that was signed in June 6, 1952 marking an end to all head hunting practices and enmity among the Phom Nagas.
+It is celebrated every year commemorating the Peace Making Day that was signed on June 6, 1952, marking an end to all head hunting practices and enmity among the Phom Nagas.
 This day is also declared as public holiday for the Phoms by the state government.